Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 Read the Admin rules or ask the moderator if it is fine to share links to your Twitch channel and/or Youtube videos.

 Also, try to add value.
-Don’t be just spamming your links, comment on other people videos & links, debate… Be real!
+Don’t be just spamming your links, commenting on other people’s videos & links, debating… Be real!

 No one will follow you if you are just spamming like a robot so try to engage and people will soon engage with you.